cdavro/sem_forces/README.md

 ## What is it ?

-A small fortran (f03) program to calculate force constants (bonds and bond angles force constants for now) in the Amber format using Gaussian09 fchk parsed cartesian Hessian matrix.
+A small fortran (f03) program to calculate force constants (Bonds, Angles and Torsions) using Gaussian09 fchk parsed cartesian Hessian matrix.
 See below for format.

 ## Installation

 Compile it with gfortran (>= 4.9) or ifort (>= 2013).
+Need LAPACK (call DGEEV)
+Ex:
-Ex: gfortran -framework Accelerate sem_forces.f90 -o sem_forces (using the MacOS default installed LAPACK framework)
+gfortran -framework Accelerate sem_forces.f90 -o sem_forces (using the MacOS default installed LAPACK framework)

 ## Usage

 Just lauch the program with the data file name as first argument
-Ex: ./sem_forces dataWater
+Ex: ./sem_forces dataH2O_MP2

 ## Data file format